Trading

 Dubai has long served as a global crossroads for commodity trade, and non edible oils are no exception.
 From industrial lubricants and transformer oils to castor oil and linseed oil, demand for these products is rising across manufacturing, energy, and chemical sectors throughout the Middle East, Africa, and South Asia.
 For entrepreneurs and established businesses looking to tap into this growing market, obtaining a Non Edible Oil Trading License in Dubai offers a structured, cost-effective route to market entry.

-This guide covers everything you need to know about the trading licence under activity code 4669.89, including the ideal setup location at Dubai South Business Hub Free Zone, regulatory requirements, costs, and the strategic advantages Dubai offers for this trade.
+This guide covers everything you need to know about the trading license under activity code 4669.89, including the ideal setup location at Dubai South Business Hub Free Zone, regulatory requirements, costs, and the strategic advantages Dubai offers for this trade.

 Industrial and lubricating oils